Ezequiel Duran Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff leads the league.

-- The White Sox's 4.52 team ERA ranks 23rd among all league pitching staffs.
+- The White Sox have a 4.54 team ERA that ranks 23rd across all league pitching staffs.

-- White Sox pitchers combine to surrender the fifth-most home runs in baseball (100 total, 1.4 per game).
+- The White Sox give up the fifth-most home runs in baseball (101 total, 1.3 per game).

-- The righty's last appearance came on Friday against the Los Angeles Dodgers, when he went 5 1/3 innings, surrendering two earned runs while giving up four hits.
+- The right-hander last pitched on Saturday against the Seattle Mariners, when he tossed 4 1/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.